-that according to the NIH over half of the population age 18 or older use alcohol?
+that according to the NIDA over half of the population age 18 or older use alcohol?
 Not everyone who drinks is an alcoholic.
 People who drink regularly enough to affect their family or work responsibilities are said to abuse alcohol.

 What makes alcoholism different from alcohol abuse?
 Alcoholism is a chronic disease.
 To be considered an alcoholic one usually:

 c.
 Experiences withdrawal when they try to stop drinking

 Alcohol abuse is when someone drinks regularly enough to affect their family or work responsibilities.
 Often referred to as “risky drinking”, alcohol abuse includes drinking in a way that endangers the drinker.
 Unlike alcoholism, the drinker does not have to be physically dependent on alcohol to abuse it.

 3. Accidental substance use disorder is a thing.

 What is an accidental substance use disorder?
 It’s when dependency emerges from the use of prescription drugs, often in combination with alcohol.
 The unintentional misuse of multiple medications, especially when combined with alcohol can lead to a substance use disorder.
 This phenomenon is common in older adults (60+), who use prescription drugs three times more often than the general population.

 4. Talking to your kids about substance use disorders is a good thing.

 Good communication between parents and children is the foundation of positive family relationships.
 Developing strong communication skills helps parents catch problems such as use of intoxicating substances drug and early.
 The best way to protect your children is to educate them.